Materials Science and Materials Engineering

 MSE 728.
 Thermal Characterization.
 3 Hours.

 This lab-oriented course will be focused to give graduate students the theory and hands-on experience in operation, data acquisition and interpretation of widely used thermal characterization techniques such as differential scanning calorimeter (DSC), thermo gravimetric analyzer (TGA) , Simultaneous TGA-DTA, Thermo mechanical analyzer (TMA), Dynamic mechanic analyzer (DMA) and rheological and viscosity analyses of polymeric resins and composite materials.
-Exposure to the surface characterizations techniques such as contact angle goniometer for wettability, and Fourier Transform infrared spectrometer (FT-IR).
+Exposure to TGA combination techniques with chemical analysis ( Fourier Transform infrared spectrometer (FT-IR),Gas Chromatography (GC) and Mass spectrometry (MS)).

 MSE 728L.
 Thermal Characterization Lab.
 0 Hours.